 About Play Therapy

-I meet with a lot of parents who are bringing their child for play therapy, either because they were referred by another child professional, or they just figured they would give it a shot to help them with their child’s behavior.
-However, most do not really grasp what play therapy means or what a play therapist does with the child.
-So, what does a play therapist do during a session?
+We meet with a lot of parents who bring their child in for play therapy, either because they were referred by another professional, or they figured therapy would help them with their child’s behavior.
+However, most parents do not really grasp what play therapy means or what a play therapist does.

-As a Registered Play Therapist, I really believe in the power of play therapy.
-I have witnessed the benefits and encourage parents to seek out a play therapist if their child is struggling.
+As a Registered Play Therapist, Kim believes in the power of play, and especially when used with evidenced-based therapeutic approaches, as we use at Kingwood Counseling & Play Therapy.
+We have witnessed the benefits and encourage parents to seek out a play therapist if their child is struggling.

 Please visit the Association for Play Therapy website for more information on play therapy and Registered Play Therapists!